You cannot register for this course anymore.

 Grading

 There is no written exam in this course.
 40% of your final grades come from tasks and homework.
 60% of your grades come from the final project report and your verbal exam.
 To be admitted to the exam, you must achieve at least 50% of the points from the exercises.
 The final project is applying learned techniques in the class to a set of targets (bypassing fuzzing obstacles, selecting and building the targets, finding vulnerable code, and writing PoC).
 Then the students should write a "Final Project Report".
 The final project report should contain a step-by-step detailed description of the whole process.
+To pass the course, you must score at least 50% on the final oral exam.

 Strict no cheating policy